akeneo/pim-helpcenter/content/md/first-steps/manage-your-measurements.md

 ## Delete a unit in a measurement family
 ::: warning
-When a [product attribute](manage-your-attributes.html#create-an-attribute) is linked to a measurement family, you won't be able to delete its units.
+If a [product attribute](manage-your-attributes.html#create-an-attribute) is linked to a measurement family, you won't be able to delete its units.
 :::

 Once you are on your measurement family edit form, go under the `Units` tab: